hemantksingh/messup-learn/Infrastructure/Haproxy.md

 * `frontend` defines the IP addresses and ports that clients can connect to
 * `backend` defines a group of servers that will be load balanced and assigned to handle requests

+### Dynamic configuration

+As services are containerised and become ephemeral, keeping your configurations becomes a daunting task, especially in service mesh architectures.
+You can dynamically configure HAProxy using the

+* TCP and Unix sockets based [Runtime API](https://www.haproxy.com/blog/dynamic-configuration-haproxy-runtime-api/)
+* REST based [Data plane API](https://www.haproxy.com/blog/new-haproxy-data-plane-api/).
+This can be [installed](https://www.haproxy.com/documentation/hapee/latest/api/data-plane-api/installation/haproxy-community/) by downloading the Data Plane API binary from the GitHub repository.

 ## Resilience

 Haproxy allows you to combine active health checks, retries and circuit breaking to get full coverage protection for your services.